Austin Ekeler Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- Ekeler, in two matchups versus the Raiders, has run for a TD once, but not more than one in a single contest.
+- Ekeler has had a rushing touchdown in one matchup versus the Raiders, but did not have multiple TDs in that game.

-- The Raiders give up 116.1 yards per game on the ground, the NFL's 21st-ranked rush defense.
+- Allowing 116.1 rushing yards per game, the Raiders have the 21st-ranked run defense in the league.

-- The Chargers are up against the NFL's 23rd-ranked defense when it comes to rushing TDs conceded (17 this year).
+- This year the Raiders are ranked 23rd in the NFL in rushing touchdowns conceded (17).

 Recent Performances